-How to create a communications plan
+How to make a communication plan

-The communications plan is a support for planning what the ideal form of communication would be for the target group in question, both internally and externally.
+The communication plan is a support for planning what the ideal form of communication would be for the target group in question, both internally and externally.
 This is a template that you can use; it needs to be adjusted according to project.
 Please contact a communicator for support and advice when setting up a communications plan.

 A communications plan tells you what to say, and in which channels, at what time and to whom you need to say it.

 Describe the background and reason for the planned communication.
 Describe any important underlying factors.